 De Gaulle is wounded less than two weeks after the war begins and again in March 1915.
 He is wounded a third time on 2 March 1916 and captured by the Germans.
 He spends the rest of the war as a prisoner.
 During this time he writes his first book, 'La Discorde chez l'Ennemi' (Discord Among the Enemy), an analysis of German's civil and military systems.
 The book is published in 1924.

-1918 - After four years of exhausting and bloody conflict the war ends on 11 November with the signing of a general armistice.
+1918 - After four years of exhausting and bloody conflict, the war ends on 11 November with the signing of a general armistice.

-The Central Powers have accepted a humiliating defeat.
+Austria-Hungary and Germany have accepted a humiliating defeat.
 Germany suffers further humiliation under the Treaty of Versailles signed in June 1919.
 Germany is ordered to pay large war reparations, the size of the German army is limited, and Germany and Austria-Hungary are blamed for starting the conflict.
 France is given sovereignty over Alsace-Lorraine on its eastern border and is allowed to occupy the Rhineland until 1935.

 1921 - On his return to France, de Gaulle marries Yvonne Vendroux.
-The couple will have a son, Philippe, and two daughters, Elisabeth and Anne.
+The couple have a son, Philippe, and two daughters, Elisabeth and Anne.

 De Gaulle teaches military history for a year at St Cyr before taking a two-year course of special training in strategy and tactics at the École Supérieure de Guerre (Staff College).

 1925 - He is promoted to the Staff of the Conseil Supérieur de la Guerre (Supreme War Council).

 1927 - He serves as a major in the army occupying the Rhineland.

 1929 - He is posted to the French mandated territories in the Middle East (Lebanon and Syria) for two years.